awsdocs/amazon-redshift-developer-guide/doc_source/query-performance-improvement-opportunities.md

 If a nested loop is present, you might see a nested loop alert event in STL\_ALERT\_EVENT\_LOG\.
 You can also identify this type of event by running the query at [Identifying Queries with Nested Loops](diagnostic-queries-for-query-tuning.md#identify-queries-with-nested-loops)\.
 For more information, see [Reviewing Query Alerts](c-reviewing-query-alerts.md)\.

 To fix this, review your query for cross\-joins and remove them if possible\.
-Cross\-joins are joins without a join condition that result in the Cartesian product of two tables\.
+Cross\-joins are joins without a join condition that result in the cartesian product of two tables\.
 They are typically executed as nested loop joins, which are the slowest of the possible join types\.

 ## Hash Join<a name="hash-join"></a>